-PLA2273 - Torts 4.0 Quarter Credits
+PLA2273 - Torts

-In this course the student is immersed in the practical application of the substantive law of torts in a practice environment, the course provides practical experience of law office use of the elements, defenses, and damages applicable to intentional torts, and to unintentional torts based on negligence, product liability, strict liability, and professional malpractice.
-The course provides opportunities for students to practice and understand the law office conduct of a tort case from initial client contact to resolution.
-Prerequisites: None Lecture Hours: 40; Lab Hours: 0
+This course provides an introduction to the substantive law of torts, including elements, defenses, and damages applicable to intentional torts, and to unintentional torts based on negligence, product liability, strict liability, and professional malpractice.
+The course provides opportunities for students to practice and improve their interviewing, investigation, document drafting, negotiation, and contract interpretation skills.
+Prerequisites: None.
+Lecture Hours: 40; Lab Hours: 0; Other Hours: 0